How to treat and manage an itchy cat

 1. Regular flea control is key

-To reduce the amount of allergens for an itchy cat, they need to be on a trusted flea treatment.
+To reduce the amount of allergens for an itchy cat, they need to be on a trusted cat flea treatment.
 This is because allergies can have an additive effect.
 Your cat becomes itchy once a ‘threshold’ is met.

 2. Oatmeal shampoos for relief

 Regular bathing with colloidal oatmeal shampoos and conditioners are very effective for itchy felines (not all will be cooperative with this!).
 Please make sure they’re the ones specifically for cats and not humans.
-We have a different skin pH, so human products just aren’t appropriate.
+We have a different skin pH, so human products aren’t appropriate.

 3. Omega fatty acids in foods